House Mold Removal and Odor Control – Allergy-Proofing Q&A

 I will give you some helpful hints on how to remove mold with some URLs of websites.

 You want to isolate the area where you think the mold is.
 You want to wear gloves and a mask because the mold spores will be disturbed when you clean it and they will become airborne.
 That is also why you want to isolate the mold so it will not land somewhere else to redevelop.
-You should go over the area to be treated with a Hepa vacuum to remove any of the loosened mold spores.
+You should go over the area to be treated with a HEPA vacuum to remove any of the loosened mold spores.

-There are three natural solution mixed with water you can use to kill the mold.
-First, you can use 2 teaspoons of tea tree treasure with 2 cups of water mixed in a spray bottle and apply it to the area and let it sit.
+You can use 2 teaspoons of tea tree treasure with 2 cups of water mixed in a spray bottle and apply it to the area and let it sit.
 Do not rinse.
 The smell will be very strong but it works.
 It is expensive but a little goes a long way.

-The second way to remove mold is with citrus seed extract, which is odorless, so this may be your preference.
+Remove mold is with citrus seed extract, which is odorless, so this may be your preference.
 You mix 20 drops of citrus seed extract with 2 cups of water in a spray bottle and apply it to the problem areas.
 Do not rinse.
 You may see the citrus seed extract listed as grapefruit seed extract.

 There is another way to kill the mold and it involves no chemicals or additives.
 It is the use of a dry vapor steam cleaner which because the temperature of the steam is in the area of 180 to 220 degrees, most molds will be killed.
 The reason is most molds are heat sensitive and will be killed at temperatures of 160 degrees and above.
 However, there are many types of mold, and some of them are not heat sensitive, so the hot dry steam will have no effect on them.
 You simply go over the surface of the areas where the mold is present, and let the heat of the steam kill the mold.
 You can remove it with a towel after the steam is applied and you can also apply the steam directly through a towel attached to the brush, so the mold will be killed and absorbed directly into the towel at the same time.